patching...

 Eight-station network should be operational in early September.

-Alexandria will begin installing eight Capital Bikeshare stations on Monday, more than 10 months after City Council unanimously agreed to join the popular program that’s put more than 1,600 bikes on the road in Washington, D.C. and Arlington County.
+Alexandria will begin installing eight Capital Bikeshare stations on Monday, more than 10 months after that’s put more than 1,600 bikes on the road in Washington, D.C. and Arlington County.

 Station installation will continue into early September.
 Once all the stations are completed, the network in Alexandria will become operational.